nuvla/documentation/docs/nuvlaedge/contributing/custom-peripheral-managers.md

 Our script needs to interact with the NuvlaEdge Agent API for managing the mock peripheral, so let's build a couple of functions to help us to that.

-**NOTE**: these two functions are generic, so in most cases you can literally copy and paste them into your own scripts.
+> **NOTE:** these two functions are generic, so in most cases you can literally copy and paste them into your own scripts.

 _peripheral-manager-mock.sh:_
 {% include code_snippet.md file='/nuvlabox-peripherals/peripheral-manager-mock_3.sh' language=shell %}